 The winner: The NutriBullet offers more power so it promises more efficiency and effectiveness in giving you high-quality results.
 This tends to be a must for nutrient extractors and food prep appliances.
 However, if you don’t believe that you’ll be needing too much power for the purpose you have in mind for your bullet blender, then the Magic Bullet can still be a solid choice.

 The containers of these types of blenders set them apart from other kinds of blenders but they can still come in different shapes and sizes.
-The NutriBullet comes with large containers, 2 tall 32 oz cups.
+The NutriBullet comes in large containers, 2 tall 32 oz cups.
 It seems fitting for the amount of power the motor has as it can definitely handle more ingredients in one go.

-The Magic Bullet, on the other hand, comes with smaller containers.
+The Magic Bullet, on the other hand, comes in smaller containers.
 One has an 18 oz capacity, one can hold up to 12 oz, and there’s another smaller ‘party mug’.
 The details are not easy to find regarding the cup sizes, though, as they’re not noted in most listings.

 Due to the bullet style, however, the covers that come with these two products are different from what you’ll find in regular blenders.
 There are 2 kinds of covers that come with these blenders.
 One has the blade and the other is a resealable lid.
 Both products also come with comfort lip rings which will allow you to drink comfortably from the containers.

 The Magic Bullet comes with 1 cross blade lid and 2 stay-fresh lids while the NutriBullet comes with a Nutrient Extractor blade and 2 to-go lids.

 The winner: It’s probably a tie when it comes to this area as the containers that come with the two products seem to be proportional to their motor power.
 As a result, reliable results can be expected from both.